Creating a custom UI

 Whatever you choose, remember that the way you design the UI for your verbs is not related to Escoria–all Escoria needs you to do is to inform its component Action Manager to set the current action.

-Escoria’s Action Manager can be accessed using escoria.action_manager
+Escoria’s Action Manager can be accessed using escoria.action_manager which provides 2 methods:

-• escoria.action_manager.set_current_action(action: String): Use this method to set the current action to be used
+• escoria.action_manager.set_current_action(action: String): Use this method to set the current action to be used.

-• escoria.action_manager.clear_current_action(): Use this method to clear the current action so that no action happens on click
+• escoria.action_manager.clear_current_action(): Use this method to clear the current action so that no action happens on click.

-For our example, we decide that our game will only provide 2 actions: use and talk.
+For our example, we decide that our game will only provide 2 actions: “use” and “talk”.
 The player will have to click the button associated with each action to select it.

 Use action verb texture Talk action verb texture